Open today until: 4.45pm

 Read More add

-As part of our grant awarded from the new Local Heritage Grant scheme, we will be working to improve the content of this page and our gallery over the coming months.
-We are very grateful to the National Lottery Heritage Fund for choosing to fund our small project 'Artisans of Torquay's Marble Industry'.
+As part of our grant awarded from the new Local Heritage Grant scheme, we are working to improve the content of this page and our gallery.
+We are very grateful to the National Lottery Heritage Fund for choosing to fund our small project 'Artisans of Torbay's Marble Industry'.

 Read More add